davidebbo/davidebbo.github.io/_posts/2014-12-16-azure-service-principal.markdown

 So we've finally come to the point where you can make use of this!

-We're going to use PowerShell again, but this time not as ourselves, but as the Service Principal identity. e.g. this is what you might do on your CI server.
+We're going to use PowerShell again, but this time not as ourselves, but as the Service Principal identity. e.g. this is what you would do on your CI server, where you'd never want it to use your own identity.

 To make sure that we're not cheating, let's start by removing all identities that PowerShell knows about.
-You cam list them using `Get-AzureAccount`, and then run `Remove-AzureAccount MyLiveID@live.com` to remove it.
+You can list them using `Get-AzureAccount`, and then run `Remove-AzureAccount YourLiveID@live.com` to remove it.

 Now, let's get our Service Principal creds into a `PSCredential` object, as described in [this post](http://blogs.msdn.com/b/koteshb/archive/2010/02/13/powershell-creating-a-pscredential-object.aspx):